Poker Basics, Poker Strategy

 How to Calculate Pot Odds for Any Bet Size

-There are many poker odds calculators, but calculating pot odds at the table is quite simple, and professional poker players can do it without much thinking in most cases.
+There are many odds calculators, but calculating pot odds at the table is quite simple, and professional poker players can do it without much thinking in most cases.

 However, we are just getting started with pot odds, so let’s take the calculation one step at a time.